Jet setters turned around after landing in the south of France

 The passengers, seven men aged 40 to 50 and three women who were “about 25 years old,” were on their way to Cannes, a Marseille Provence air border police official told CNN.

-France is subject to a national ban to prevent the spread of the coronavirus, and foreigners entering French territory must have an essential reason to do so under emergency rules, such as medical staff coming in to reinforce hospital staff. or people carrying medical equipment.
+France is subject to a national ban to prevent the spread of the coronavirus, and foreigners entering French territory must have an essential reason for doing so under emergency rules, such as medical staff coming in to reinforce hospital staff. or people carrying medical equipment.

 Police informed the airport that everyone except the French (two men and a woman) would be refused entry, but the flight nonetheless landed around 3 p.m. local time on Saturday, said the head of the air border police.